By Mike Miller Updated February 22, 2023

 But it certainly is quiet.
 I recommend Alva as a place to relax and watch the boats go by.

-If you like to camp, a wonderful Lee County Florida park is just a mile or so west of Alva: Caloosahatchee Regional Park.
-This wonderful spot is on the river and has an extensive network of nature trails.
+This wonderful park is on the river and has an extensive network of nature trails.